swcarpentry/good-enough-practices-in-scientific-computing/index.md

     several projects, the common code should probably be in a project of its own.

-2.  *Put text documents associated with the project in the `doc` directory (4b).* This includes files for manuscripts, documentation for source code, and/or an electronic lab notebook recording your experiments.
+2.  ***Put text documents associated with the project in the `doc` directory.
+(4b)*** This includes files for manuscripts, documentation for source code, and/or an electronic lab notebook recording your experiments.
 Subdirectories may be created for these different classes of files in large projects.

-3.  *Put raw data and metadata in a `data` directory, and files generated during cleanup and analysis in a `results` directory (4c)*, where "generated files" includes intermediate results, such as cleaned data sets or simulated data, as well as final results such as figures and tables.
+3.  ***Put raw data and metadata in a `data` directory, and files generated during cleanup and analysis in a `results` directory (4c)***, where "generated files" includes intermediate results, such as cleaned data sets or simulated data, as well as final results such as figures and tables.

     The `results` directory will *usually* require additional subdirectories for all but the simplest projects.
 Intermediate files